3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 And of course, in typical Epcot fashion, exclusive, limited-time (and delicious) food and drink offerings are also available during this festival.

-And of course, we know you’ve heard of Epcot’s third and perhaps most popular annual festival: The Taste of Epcot International Food & Wine Festival.
+And of course, we know you’ve heard of Epcot’s third and perhaps most popular annual festival: The Epcot International Food & Wine Festival

 Cooking classes, delicious food and drink booths, and limited-time activities are just a few reasons why you need to book your solo theme park expedition between mid-July and mid November!

-2. Check Out New, Upcoming Epcot Rides and Experiences!
+2. Check Out New Epcot Rides and Experiences!

-So, the Epcot rides we listed above?
+So, the Epcot rides I listed above?
 They’re only a small handful of ride offerings at Epcot, especially since Epcot has been the focus of a lot of new renovations and additions lately.

 Pretty awesome, don’t you think solo travelers?!